 How long have you been in your role and what drew you to this position in CBS?

-What's something unique about your role that you enjoy?
+What's something unique about your job that you enjoy?

 What things do you enjoy doing outside of work?